-The Special Educational Needs and Disability Co-ordinator (SENDCO) has undertaken the accredited National Award for SEN Coordination, a year-long qualification which looks in depth at the differing types of special educational need, research and pedagogy into a wide variety of educational topics as well as how best to support children with SEN in school.
-Further to this, the SENCO has a Masters degree in Education with an SEN inclusion focus.
+The Special Educational Needs and Disability Co-ordinator (SENDCo) has undertaken the accredited National Award for SEN Co-ordination, a year-long qualification which looks in depth at the differing types of special educational need, research and pedagogy into a wide variety of educational topics as well as how best to support children with SEN in school.
+Further to this, the SENDCo has a Masters degree in Education with an SEN inclusion focus and is receiving the Trauma Informed School training in September 2019 which will be completed in January 2020.